 Share the Legacy!

-- Walk on the far right side of the trail, as you would if you were walking on a road with vehicle traffic.
-Walk no more than two abreast.
+- Walk on the far right side of the trail and walk no more than two abreast.

 - Dogs must be on a six-foot maximum leash.
 Best practice is to have the dog on your right side, between you and the gravel/grass side of the path.
 Dogs on your left side should be kept on a shorter leash and never allowed to stray beyond the center line of the trail.